ignusius/pgsql2rmq/README.md

 # pgsql2rmq

-Postgres Fake Server is an implementation of a fake PostgreSQL server for forwarding execution instructions and creating virtual tables for queries by templates.
+Pgsql2rmq is an implementation of a fake PostgreSQL server for forwarding execution instructions and creating virtual tables for queries by templates.
+Pgsql2rmq send an execution to RabbitMQ (INSERT, COMMIT, BEGIN...) and generate virtual tables for queries.

 # Build and run

 ```
 cp -R pgsql2rmq /$HOME/go/src/
 go build pgsql2rmq.go